melissabreynolds/personalsite/cv.md

 and 24, 2020

 ### Campus or Departmental Talks
+“Of Plants and Providence,” Wolf Humanities Seminar on “Revolutions,” University of Pennsylvania, February 6, 2024

+“Learning to Look: Imagery Beyond Alchemy in English Manuscripts,” Through a Glass Darkly, an international conference celebrating the opening of an exhibition of the Ripley Scrolls at Princeton University, May 27, 2022

 “Picturing the Natural World,” Early Modern History Workshop, Princeton University, November 17, 2021

 “The Sururgia of Nicholas Neesbett,” History of Science Program Seminar, Princeton University, September 7, 2020